TheTilted096/NUTC-Entry-25/README.md

 # NUTC-Entry-25
 Competition entries to the NU Trading Competition for 2025!
-Partnered with Daniel Li.
+Written by Nathaniel Potter (2029) and Daniel Li (2029)